loulin/architect/CONFIG.md

 # Config
-Use js config module instead of json/yaml/xml config file
+Config module is flexible for Node.js, while json/yaml/xml config file is platform independant.

 Use nconf